apache/sling-org-apache-sling-feature-apiregions/README.md

 * `apiregions.bundles.properties` - provides the location of the `bundles.properties` file.
 * `apiregions.features.properties` - provides the location of the `features.properties` file.
 * `apiregions.regions.properties` - provides the location of the `regions.properties` file.

+## Enabling / disabling this component
+The component is enabled by setting the following framework property:

+    org.apache.sling.feature.apiregions.regions=*

+If this framework property is not set the component will be disabled.